Vyral/nick-shivers/_posts/2018-06-22-take-control-of-your-selling-experience-with-my-rocket-listing.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Have you heard of My Rocket Listing?
-Today I’d like to explain this great program my team offers and what it can do for you.</em></p>
+*Have you heard of My Rocket Listing?
+Today I’d like to explain this great program my team offers and what it can do for you.*

 <center>&nbsp;</center>